-RELG 4533.
-Field Ministry III
+RELG 4553.
+Ministry Internship

-Academically strong seniors who have completed or nearly completed the requirements for Christian ministry concentration and who have arranged for at least half-time placement in parish ministry may opt for a three-hour field ministry experience.
-P/NC
+Academically strong juniors and seniors who have completed or nearly completed the requirements for a ministry concentration and who have arranged for an approved placement in ministry may opt for a three-hour ministry internship experience.
+Prerequisite: RELG 2551.